mitchpaulus/neobem/paper.md

 A drawback of all three of these tools is that they each require the setup of the corresponding programming environments.

-The intended audience for the software is researchers or practitioners needing complete control over the initial model input, and want the tooling to fit in well within a larger software build system.
+The intended audience for the software is researchers or practitioners needing complete control over the initial model input, and want the program to fit in well within a larger software build system.
-The tooling is intended to complement and be used alongside existing software.
+The tool is intended to complement and be used alongside existing software.
-The language and tooling were also designed for those with limited programming experience, but who need to be able to do the simple first steps: variable extraction and loops.
+The language was designed for those with limited programming experience, but who need to be able to do the simple first steps: variable extraction and loops.

 # Example Syntax Features